watson-developer-cloud/discovery-components/README.md

 ## Using Discovery Components

-First, customize and improve your document retrieval project on the [Improve and Customize page](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-improve) in IBM Watson Discovery.
-For example, you can [configure facets](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-facets), as well as the search bar and search results.
+First, you will need to customize and improve your document retrieval project on the [Improve and Customize page](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-improve) in IBM Watson Discovery.
+For example, you can [configure facets](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-facets), as well as the search bar and search results for your project.
 Then, you can build your application using Discovery Components, and it will pull in your configuration.

 ## Prerequisites